top of page

 The noun 'rebellion' has its etymological origins in Latin.
 It is derived from the Latin word 'rebellio,' which combines 're-' (meaning 'again') and 'bellum' (meaning 'war').
 In ancient Rome, 'rebellio' referred to a renewed or repeated outbreak of war or conflict against established authority.
 Over time, as the term entered the English language, 'rebellion' came to signify acts of resistance or defiance against established authority or norms, often with the aim of achieving social, political, or ideological change.
 'Rebellion' emphasizes the idea of individuals or groups rising up and challenging the prevailing order, sometimes through peaceful means but often involving various forms of protest or even armed conflict.
 Therefore, the etymology of 'rebellion' underscores its use as a noun to describe acts of opposition and defiance against established authorities, driven by a desire for change or a redress of grievances.

-Quiz: Find the meaning of rebellion
+Quiz: Find the meaning of the noun rebellion:

 Try Again!